openvcloud/0-templates/templates/disk/README.md

 # template: disk

-## Description:
+## Description

-This actor template is responsible for creating an account on any openVCloud environment.
+This template is responsible for managing disks on an openVCloud environment.
+Disk service can be linked with an existing disk, based on disk ID, or create a new disk.
+Disk service is unaware if the disk is attached to a machine.

-## Schema:
+## Schema

 - `vdc`: virtual Data Center id. **required**
 - `size`: disk size in GB, default: 1.
 - `type`: type of the disk (B=Boot; D=Data), default: `D`.